docker/labs/registry/part-3.md

 ## Usernames and Passwords

 The registry server and the Docker client support [basic authentication](https://en.wikipedia.org/wiki/Basic_access_authentication) over HTTPS.
 The server uses a file with a collection of usernames and encrypted passwords.
-The file uses a common standard from the Linux world - [Apache htpasswd].
+The file uses Apache's htpasswd.

-Create the password file with an entry for user "moby" with password "DockerRules";
+Create the password file with an entry for user "moby" with password "gordon";
 ```
-> mkdir auth
+$ mkdir auth
-> docker run --entrypoint htpasswd registry:latest -bn moby DockerRules > auth/htpasswd
+$ sudo docker run --entrypoint htpasswd registry:latest -bn moby gordon > auth/htpasswd
 ```
 The options are: